**We are no longer accepting cases.**

 Fosamax Femur Fracture

-Fosamax, a popular drug in the bisphosphonate class of medications, is used for the treatment of osteoporosis in both men and women and for bone disorders.
-Though the drug is intended to strengthen bones and reduce bone porosity which leads to degradation and fracture, strong evidence has shown long-term use of Fosamax or its generic equivalent alendronate has the opposite effect in some patients.
-Some women who have taken the drug for five years or more have experienced atypical femur fractures during normal everyday activities without apparent cause.
-Other evidence shows the drug may contribute to osteonecrosis (bone death) involving the jaw bone.
+Fosamax (alendronate), a popular drug in the bisphosphonate class of medications, is used for the treatment of osteoporosis and other bone disorders in both men and women.
+Though the drug is intended to strengthen bones and reduce bone porosity leading to degradation and fracture, strong evidence has shown long-term use of Fosamax may have the opposite effect in some patients.

 Fosamax Osteonecrosis of the Jaw

-In addition to femur fracture, bisphosphonates like Fosamax may increase the chance for a severe bone disorder known as osteonecrosis of the jaw (ONJ).
+Fosamax and other bisphosphonates may increase the chance for a severe bone disorder known as osteonecrosis of the jaw (ONJ).
 Osteonecrosis occurs when the bone tissue begins to die due to an inability of the body to continue to supply blood and oxygen to the area.
 When osteonecrosis occurs in the jaw, sections of the bone or jaw may require removal.

 Fosamax may also cause other side effects including: